How to use Google Trends for SEO

 A significant portion of success or failure in SEO hinges on the topics you choose to write about.
 To maximize your chances, it's best to focus on topics that are gaining interest (i.e., trends) rather than those that are losing relevance.

-You can apply this principle at various scales, from launching an entirely new site to including a particular keyword in a post.
+You can apply this principle at various scales for blogging, from launching an entirely new site to including a particular keyword in a post.
 For simplicity’s sake, we’ll focus on the former, but keep in mind that it's not the only way.

 To begin, it's crucial to understand the risk of not using Google Trends.